DFE-Digital/get-into-teaching-app/app/views/content/blog/product-engineer-turned-science-teacher.md

 I thoroughly enjoyed my first role in industry as a production engineer, but a promotion took me away from the practical engineering and I no longer enjoyed what I was doing.

 I tried many things until I realised that working with young people and helping them develop skills truly inspired me.
-So I applied for a PGCE at a University.
+So I applied for a PGCE at a university.

 As soon as I set foot in the classroom, I knew it was for me.
 There were nerves and I didn’t enjoy presenting in assemblies to start with.
 But, in the classroom with the students, I enjoyed the challenge.